splunk/observability-workshop/docs/apm/hotrod.md

     ```bash
     echo "Your µAPM environment is: $(hostname)-app-dev-workshop"
     ```

-=== "Output"
+=== "Example Output"

     ```text
     Your µAPM environment is: ip-172-31-30-133-app-dev-workshop
     ```
 ---

 Now go to **Dashboards → µAPM → Service**.
 Please select your environment you found in the previous task then select the frontend service and set time to -15m ()

 ![µAPM Dashboard](../images/apm/hotrod-FE-Service-dashboard.png){: .zoom}

 !!! note  "No Data in charts"